 Travel industry

-While the major chains create ad-hoc packages for their branch offices, there is scarce resale to independent agents.
-The majority of business revolves around individually designed FIT bookings.
+While major travel chains create ad-hoc packages for their branch offices, resale to independent agents remains limited.
+The predominant business model continues to revolve around tailor-made FIT bookings.

 Travel behavior

-Travellers from GCC countries show a strong inclination for frequent travel, despite the crisis in Gaza/Israel and the Red Sea.
-Despite the recent stagnation in observed ON figures over the past few months, it emphasizes the unwavering desire of the local population to travel.
+Travellers from GCC countries show a strong inclination for frequent travel, despite the geopolitical situation and the conflict with Israel.
+Despite the slight decrease in observed ON figures over the past few months, it emphasizes the unwavering desire of the local population to travel.
 Switzerland, known for its exceptional safety, cleanliness, and positive image, is in an advantageous position.
-We anticipate a continuation of this trend into 2024 and aim to surpass the 2022 travel levels by 5-10%.

 In general, Arabs prefer to travel as part of larger family groups, often consisting of up to 15 people.
 They frequently opt for rented cars, exploring various locations in Switzerland and Europe.
 A green environment, a lake, and a city with diverse shopping and entertainment options top their wish list.
 Demand is high for exciting yet not overly strenuous activities like paragliding and summer toboggan runs.